 The Map of Meaning and Ageing: a self-reflection guide was developed with a group of older people and using a framework called ‘The Map of Meaning’.
-We successfully crowdfunded to help cover costs and it is now at the printers and available to pre-order, here.
-Stay tuned for the official launch announcement!
+We successfully crowdfunded to help cover costs and it is now ready to order here.
 Thank you to everyone who helped us get this far.

 “Thank you for the copy of ‘The Map of Meaning and Ageing’.
 I like the way the book is presented…I like the mix of print and picture/ diagram/ space to record and draw.
 I have been underlining phrases that I want to remember and jotting down thoughts in spaces provided as I go….I can see the book being relevant for as long as I live; reviewing what I’ve written and finding greater relevance or cause for reflection as I get older and am no longer working or my circumstances change.” – Pauline

 “I first wondered, ‘Is it for me?’ as I am not really in the age group yet.
 After reading it I realised it is for me also.
 As I get older I realise I have begun to enter into old age.
 What an eye-opening book!
 So much valuing and important reflection on age in life.
 Even those who have imperfect English gain from this book.
 It has a room to express oneself in different languages.
 It’s concise yet there is so much to unpack.
 I highly recommend it.” – Meewon

 Order a copy for yourself and a friend here.

 The book was officially launched by Shirely McClaren (Old People’s Home for Four Year Olds) as part of an OPAN (Older Person’s Advocacy Network) webinar on 27 November 2020 (pictured).